 When Abbot Kinney created his Venice of America development in 1905, he had 16 miles of canals dug to drain the marshland for residential construction.
-The majority of the canals were paved over in the 1920s to create roads for the new horseless carriages, but a few blocks of canals remain south of Venice Blvd about a block and a half inland from the beach.
-Although many of the homes around the canals were getting run down, they've now mostly been restored, creating a cute area to walk or paddle around.
+The majority of the canals were paved over in the 1920s to create roads for the new horseless carriages, but a few blocks of canals remain south of Venice Boulevard about a block and a half inland from the beach.
+Although many of the homes around the canals were getting run down, they've mostly been restored, creating a cute area to walk or paddle around.
 The canals do get a bit dry in summer, so you may not be able to take a boat or surfboard down them then.
 However, you can walk along the concrete edges of these old waterways at any time of year.

-A small lot at Pacific Avenue and 29th Street has been converted into a Monarch Butterfly Sanctuary to offer the fluttery creatures a hospitable stop on their journey between Mexico and Northern California.
+A small lot at Pacific Avenue and 29th Street was converted into a Monarch Butterfly Sanctuary to offer the fluttery creatures a hospitable stop on their journey between Mexico and Northern California.
 The best time to see these beautiful creatures is from mid-October through February, when the monarch butterflies migrate north from Mexico up to Santa Cruz and Pacific Grove, California.
 In February, you might even see large clusters of these insects grouped together in their annual mating ritual.

 The Binoculars Building on Main Street was designed by architect Frank Gehry and constructed between 1985 and 1991 for ad agency Chiat/Day.
 The building gets its name from the accompanying sculpture by Claes Oldenburg and Coosje van Bruggen on its street-facing facade, and this architectural landmark now houses some of Google's offices.
 Since it's a private office space, you can't explore inside this peculiar building, but it makes a great photo-op if you're walking around Venice.